FRCDiscord/Dozer/README.md

 1. Go to https://docs.google.com/forms/d/e/1FAIpQLScw7UFFb9nrpU01Aa6v1xTwwKt1vIvj_u-90cPEHWi1LmiPHw/viewform
 2. Fill out the google form.
 3. TOA will send you an email sometime within the next week.
 (Provide a valid email please.)
-4. When you recieve the key, Import it into your config.
+4. When you receive the key, Import it into your config.

 ### Setting up the bot